Same-sex marriage in Alberta

 Same-sex marriage has been legal in Alberta since July 20, 2005 upon the granting of royal assent to the federal Civil Marriage Act.
 Alberta was one of the four Canadian provinces and territories where same-sex marriage had not been legalised before the enactment of the federal law, along with Prince Edward Island, the Northwest Territories and Nunavut.

 Alberta has also recognised a form of domestic partnership known as "adult interdependent relationships" offering some of the rights and benefits of marriage since 2003.

-Adult interdependent relationship
+Adult interdependent relationships

 Since 2003, same-sex couples have had access to adult interdependent relationships, providing some of the rights and benefits of marriage.
 This includes alimony, health care benefits, inheritance and domestic violence protections, among others.
 The Adult Interdependent Relationships Act was enacted by the Legislative Assembly of Alberta on 3 December 2002, assented by Lieutenant Governor Lois Hole the following day, and went into effect on 1 June 2003.
 MLA Brian Mason spoke in favour of the legislation on the Assembly floor, stating:

 We're supporting the Adult Interdependent Relationships Act because at long last people in same-sex relationships will have equal access to the laws of this province.
 These laws impose obligations as well as confer rights.
 Whether we're talking about employment benefits, pensions, or family law, same-sex couples will at long last have the same rights and obligations as opposite-sex couples.